skliff13/DCS_KneeboardMaker/README.md

 that can be used for navigation in Digital
 Combat Simulator (DCS) missions.

-### Input data
+## Input data

-First, let's consider what kind data must be prepared prior to using the script.
+First, let's consider what kind data must be prepared prior to using the scripts.
 Examples of the input data files are stored in `input_BurningSkies_Normandy/` directory.

-##### 1) High-resolution map of the region
+#### 1) High-resolution map of the region

-Slides for the kneeboard will be extracted from the image.
+Slides for the kneeboard will be extracted from the image containing map of the region of interest.
 The map image must have sufficient resolution.
-The image can be made from in-game screenshots, or by scanning a vintage military map...
+Such image can be made from in-game screenshots, or by scanning a vintage military map...
 It's up to the user.